-Direct Methods
+• Direct Methods

-• Graduate Critiques
+Graduate Critiques

-All M.F.A. students are required to participate in regular reviews critiquing their artworks.
+All MFA students are required to participate in regular reviews critiquing their artworks.

-For first- and second-year students, these reviews involve both a mid-term critique conducted by several faculty members and a final critique attended by a selected graduate faculty members and by current M.F.A. students.
+• For first- and second-year students, these reviews involve both a mid-term studio visits conducted by several faculty members and a final critique attended by a selected graduate faculty members and MFA students.
 Faculty evaluate the work for evidence of the above listed program goals and learning outcomes 1-6 via written evaluations with numerical scores.
 Evaluation responses are collated into a spreadsheet for review by the Director of Graduate Studies as well as returned to the individual student.
 Any student scoring below expectations on any of the criteria will have their scores and comments forwarded to the lead faculty member in their studio area, so that any weak areas can be addressed.

-Candidacy Review and Graduate Committees
+• Candidacy Review and Graduate Committees